 It's that time of year again.
 The time when you have more apples than you know what to do with...Before throwing them away or grabbing the pie crust, try some of these healthy goodies you can make with any of your leftover apples.

-A cool thing about this recipe is that you can use bruised or beat up apples so that you don't have to throw them out !
+Best thing about THIS recipe is you can use bruised or beat up apples which usually get tossed otherwise.
 If you've never had apple butter, you are missing out!
-Traditional apple butter is a fruity spread with lots of added sugar, but this apple butter only contains the natural sugar from the apples and is perfectly sweet enough.
+This homemade apple butter only contains the natural sugar from the apples and is perfectly sweet enough.
 You can use up A LOT of apples with this recipe so its great for if you have a lot of them lying around.
+Makes 16-20 oz

 3 lbs. apples